devel0/example-webapi/readme.md

 - swagger ( dark theme ) with xml generated doc from code and custom document filter to add more custom types
 - injectable services into controllers
 - lifetime with cts to deal with graceful shutdown
+- code casing extensions and util service for json camelcase configuration

 ## quickstart